Daily Discipline #7

 "Thus says the Lord, 'Let not a wise man boast of his wisdom, and let not the mighty man boast of his might, let not a rich man boast of his riches; but let him who boasts boast of this, that he understands and knows Me, that I am the Lord who exercises lovingkindness, justice, and righteousness on earth; for I delight in these things, declares the Lord."

-Finding quicker, more efficient and productive methods of doing life's little tasks has been the means of revolutionizing cultures.
-Almost nothing has missed the scrutiny of scientists and engineers who have sought to make life easier and simpler by eliminating labor-intensive tasks.
+Finding quicker, more efficient, and productive methods of doing life's little tasks have been the means of revolutionizing cultures.
+Almost nothing has missed the scrutiny of scientists and engineers who have sought to make life easier or simpler by eliminating labor-intensive tasks.

-If you are among those who have a heart to know God, then you need to spend time with Him.
+If you want to know God, then you need to spend time with Him.
 God has no casual inquirers--- only diligent seekers.
 There are no shortcuts when it comes to spending quality time with God.
 Communication with God is called PRAYER.

 Although many religious groups use the term "prayer", God has given us specific and direct insights from His Word on how to communicate with Him.
 The questions and verses I've listed about prayer are only a beginning but they can get you started on.....